2026 Digitalization & AI in Energy Canada

 • Discover how a Canadian industrial services company launched its AI transformation using an internally developed roadmap - without overspending or relying on a large IT team.

-• This session highlights two real-world use cases that delivered measurable results for Accounts Payable and other business areas.
+• This session highlights a real-world use cases that delivered measurable results for Accounts Payable and other business areas.

 • Walk away with actionable insights, lessons learned, and practical strategies to help your organization unlock AI’s potential on a realistic budget.